-Source: Project Sage 3.0 survey Regional Breakdown29 Investors have many options if they wish to invest in a specific region with a gender lens.
+Vintage of the global private market investment vehicles Source: Project Sage 3.0 survey Regional Breakdown Investors have many options if they wish to invest in a specific region with a gender lens.
 While North America continues to be the most prevalent investment destination, Africa and Asia are fast catching up.
 There are 53 funds targeting North America as an investment destination.
 Sub-Saharan Africa is second, with 36 funds targeting it as an investment destination.
 Asia is third, with 32 funds targeting it as an investment destination.
-Latin and South America, Europe, Middle East and North Africa, and Australia have 23, 21, 14 and 4 funds targeting them respectively.
+Asia is third, with 32 funds targeting it as an investment destination.
+Asia have 23, 21, 14 and 4 funds targeting them respectively.
 Within Asia, Southeast Asia and South Asia are the most targeted investment destinations.
-20 funds have Southeast Asia and 20 funds have South Asia as a target investment destination.30 In East and Southeast Asia combined, there are 23 investment vehicles that target the region as an investment destination.
+20 funds have Southeast Asia and 20 funds have South Asia as a target investment destination.
+In East and Southeast Asia combined, there are 23 investment vehicles that target the region as an investment destination.
 Nine of these investment vehicles invest exclusively in the region.
 Six of these funds invest exclusively in Southeast Asia; they have a combined AUM of USD 98m.
 Two of the funds, Shinsei's Japan Impact Investment I and Japan Impact Investment II, invest exclusively in East Asia.
 They have a combined AUM of USD 55m.
 Only one fund, Yellowdog's Empowers Fund, invests across both East Asia and Southeast Asia.
 They have an AUM of USD 5m and are planning to raise an additional USD 20m fund soon.
 Additionally, there are 14 funds that target East and Southeast Asia as an investment destination but also target other geographies.
-They have a combined AUM of USD 682m. ^{29.} While some of these investment vehicles invest exclusively in East and Southeast Asia, many of them also target other geographies outside of this region.
-For funds that invest in multiple geographies, it is not always possible to clearly designate capital for each region or country, and hence, to make a fair comparison, their total AUM is being used for this analysis. ^{30.} These funds also have other target investment destinations.
+They have a combined AUM of USD 682m.
+29. While some of these investment vehicles invest exclusively in East and Southeast Asia, many of them also target other geographies outside of this region.
+For funds that invest in multiple geographies, it is not always possible to clearly designate capital for each region or country, and hence, to make a fair comparison, their total AUM is being used for this analysis.
+30. These funds also have other target investment destinations.